July 2021 parent/carer survey comments:

 – School uniform should be worn.

 -If any pupil or staff, or member of their household, present with coronavirus symptoms, they should not attend school, for any reason.
-Parents/carers should inform school, self-isolate with all members of their household and apply for a test to their doctor.
+Parents/carers should inform school, self-isolate with all members of their household and apply for a PCR test.
 We will then follow government guideline on informing contacts of the pupil/staff.
-If the test is positive further action can be taken by school; if negative the pupil/staff can return to school if feeling well.
+If the test is positive further action can be taken by school; if negative the pupil/staff can return to school if feeling well and they haven’t been told to self-isolate as a close contact of someone testing positive.
+Track and trace will inform close contacts of a positive case of covid, not school.
+If the number of cases in school meets a concerning level (as indicated in the covid risk assessment, then public health may ask school to send a letter to parents to warn them of this.

 If your child has been struggling with wellbeing, during the coronavirus period, there are many support sites/workbooks for you to use in the parents’ information section of the news item on the front page and on their wellbeing page on DB Primary.